jallanxjallan/onemanairforce/adaptation/scenes/corned_beef.md

 status: Synopsis
 ---

 Bob invites Muharto to join him for dinner at the Hotel Merdeka.
-He is embarrassed when a waiter insists he be served the last can of American corned beef left behind by visiting United Nations officials.
+Bob is embarrassed when a waiter insists he be served the last can of American corned beef left behind by visiting United Nations officials.